mongodb/charts-embedding-examples/java/README.md

 6. Copy the IFRAME embed code from this dialog and keep it handy

-7. Get the Embedding Signing Key from the Charts Admin page.
+7. Get the Embedding Signing Key from the Admin Settings page.
 If you are not a Charts Admin you will need to request this info from someone with this role.

 Running this Sample